In Exercises 1–6, use a sign test to test the claim by doing the ... | Study Prep in Pearson+

 Sign Test

 The sign test is a non-parametric statistical method used to determine if there is a significant difference between paired observations.
-It focuses on the direction of changes (positive or negative) rather than the magnitude, making it suitable for small sample sizes or when data does not meet normality assumptions.
+It focuses on the direction of change (increase or decrease) rather than the magnitude, making it suitable for small sample sizes or when the data does not meet normality assumptions.
 In this context, it will help assess whether the herbal supplement significantly reduced diastolic blood pressure.

 Recommended video: